kevinkt1/CheatSheet/README.md

 * `@file` and `@brief` matters in the top-level comment at the start of the file.
 * `@brief` does not matter in classes and functions.
 * A doxygen comment is required at the top of a namespace to generate doxygen for the members within.
 * A doxygen comment is not required at the top of a class.
-However, doxygen will only be generated for public members.
 * Don't add const to the end of `@copydoc`.
 * `@param[in]` does matter.
 * `@param [in]` also works.